naviserver-project/nsldap/README.md

 is provide a new command (nsldap) inside the Tcl Interpreter in NaviServer that implements a subset of the LDAP functionality.

-The module is modelled after the DB API of NaviServer in the sense that you define "pools" in your config file for NaviServer and then get "handles" to the connections allowed in those pools from your code.
+The module is modeled after the DB API of NaviServer in the sense that you define "pools" in your config file for NaviServer and then get "handles" to the connections allowed in those pools from your code.